 Burke: I don’t know.

 Sorkina: It’s also a Russian director, but he, as we say, is of Armenian descent.
 If I remember I’ll tell you a bit later.
 Yeah…there’s no way, now way it’ll come to me.
 Of course I love Fellini’s films, and everything, for example, written by Tonino Guerra.
 There, probably something like that.
 I also like Chinese cinema.
-Now, this last time the very famous director Vong Kar Vai almost mesmerized me.
+Now, this last time the very famous director Wong Kar-wai almost mesmerized me.
 And I’ve seen almost everything that he’s done.
 And that’s how it is.

 Burke: And now, have you seen international art films like at Cannes, or festivals?

 Sorkina: I follow them.
 I follow the festivals, and let’s say, those they invite there.
 And once not long ago I saw how the festival in Cannes was, and a director from Vietnam won there.
 And it was the first time for Vietnam, and the film is called Uncle Boonmee.
 There’s a long name for the film.
-As I recall it’s something like Uncle Boonmee and who he was in a Previous Life.
+It seems it’s something like Uncle Boonmee and who he was in a Previous Life.
 Something like that.
 I don’t exactly remember the title.
 But of course I really wanted to see this film, but it still hasn’t gone into Russian distribution.
 Let’s say.
 Also, of course I follow the festival in Berlin, at Cannes, I often watch the Oscar ceremonies.
-And I remember, that last time at Cannes, I think Pedro Almondovar won.
+And I remember, that last time at Cannes, I think Pedro Almodovar won.
 Well, I don’t remember exactly.
 The time before…yes, I think it was the time before.
 I’m also interested in what happens, what the outcomes are at the Moscow festivals, but I can’t say that now Russian cinema is very successful.
 One can name very few directors, whom they would actually like to see.
 That’s how it is.

 Burke: Do you know in St. Petersburg or, maybe, do you know movie theaters in which they, in which one can see international art films?